We Deal in Lead A Weird West Gunslinger Adventure Game

 The Errant #

-One Order member is designated lead gunslinger, the Errant—players should collaboratively choose the Errant.
+One Order member is designated lead Gunslinger, the Errant—players should collaboratively choose the Errant.
 This could be the most experienced, oldest, or any other narratively sensible rationale.

 The Errant focuses the Order, shepherding the group on their Quest.
 When the time comes, the Errant may need to choose between the Order and the Quest.

-Some gunslinger Orders eschew an Errant or work collectively on democratic principles.
+Some Gunslinger Orders eschew an Errant or work collectively on democratic principles.

 Breaking the Order #